 To transfer a contact from the Contacts app, first open Contacts and tap on the contact in question.
 You'll see the HotKnot icon near the top of the screen.
 Tap the HotKnot icon.
 Now, take your phone and the other phone and place them screens together.
-The transfer is complete when you hear a beep.
+You'll hear a beep when the phones start communicating with each other.
+Any errors or status messages will appear in the notification area.